Mohammad-Makeen/Clima-Flutter/README.md

 - Working with JSONs to parse them using the Dart convert package.
 - Handling exceptions in Dart using try/catch/throw.
 - Working with lifecycle of Stateful Widgets and override them.
-- Using the Geolocator package to get live location data for both iOS and Android (Note: it is a bad package because it reads location data slowly!)
+- Using the Geolocator package to get live location data for both iOS and Android (Note: it is a bad package because it reads user location slowly!)